hks0/100-days-of-code/log.md

 # #100DaysOfCode Log - Round 1 - [Huston Hollister]

 The log of my #100DaysOfCode challenge.
+Probably going to shoot for 365 days.
 Started on [Wednesday, January 9, 2019].

 ## Log